my-LinkedIn/project-euler/README.md

-# Solution to some Project Euler problem in Factor
+# A glimpse of Factor

 [Factor](https://factorcode.org) is a concatenative, stack-based programming language with high-level features.